-Yes, intravenous infusions (more than 50mLs in 6 hours) are prohibited at all times, even if the substance being infused is permitted.
+Yes, intravenous infusions (more than 100mLs in 12 hours) are prohibited at all times, unless it is recieved in the hospital.
 Please read USADAs article IV Infusions: Explanatory Note and the WADA Guidelines on IV Infusions.

-Yes, WADA has issued a public statement confirming that plasmapheresis is prohibited under M1.1 for the donor because the donor’s own red blood cells and other blood components are reintroduced into the circulatory system after the plasma has been separated.
-For more information, please see the WADA FAQs on the Prohibited List.
+Yes, plasmapheresis is prohibited under M1.1 for the donor because the donor’s own red blood cells and other blood components are reintroduced into the circulatory system after the plasma has been separated.
+See the WADA FAQs on the Prohibited List.
 Donating whole blood is not prohibited.

 Yes, ozone therapy or any manipulation of blood or blood components is prohibited under M1 of the WADA Prohibited List.
 This includes the administration or reintroduction of any quantity of autologous, allogenic (homologous) or heterologous blood or red blood cell products of any origin into the circulatory system, artificially enhancing the uptake, transport or delivery of oxygen, or any form of intravascular manipulation of the blood or blood components by physical or chemical means.